 Indoor Air - Since the inception of the TRDRP much of its funding has been devoted to secondhand smoke (SHS) measurement, exposure and health effects.
 SHS causes premature death and disease in children including SIDS, acute respiratory infections, ear problems, asthma exacerbations and slowed lung growth and causes immediate adverse cardiovascular effects.
 As a result of these efforts and others across the country, SHS was classified by the US EPA as a Class A carcinogen and the 2006 Surgeon General's Report on the health consequences of involuntary SHS exposure concluded that there is no risk-free exposure to SHS.
 The only way to fully protect non-smokers from exposure to SHS is to eliminate smoking in indoor spaces.
 As a result laws have been passed in many states banning smoking in restaurants, bars and certain outdoor areas.
 However many municipalities and local businesses have been resistant to such measures.
-Research is needed to understand SHS exposure and health risks in multi-unit housing, health risks associated with SHS exposure in casinos and the social-behavioral, economic and legal barriers to adoption of smoking bans in these areas.
+Research is needed to understand SHS exposure in casinos and the social-behavioral, economic and legal barriers to adoption of smoking bans in these areas.